wsjz/qshell/README.md

 # shell script
-save some bash for me
+some bash script for me